martenframework/marten/docs/docs/development/applications.md

 sidebar_label: Applications
 ---

 Marten projects can be organized into logical and reusable components called "applications".
-These applications can contribute specific behaviors and abstractions to a project, including [models](../models-and-databases), [views](../views-and-http), and [templates](../templates).
+These applications can contribute specific behaviors and abstractions to a project, including [models](../models-and-databases), [handlers](../handlers-and-http), and [templates](../templates).
 They can be packaged and reused across various projects as well.

 ## Overview

 A Marten **application** is a set of abstractions (defined under a dedicated and unique folder) that provides some set of features.
-These abstractions can correspond to [models](../models-and-databases), [views](../views-and-http), [templates](../templates), [schemas](../schemas/), etc.
+These abstractions can correspond to [models](../models-and-databases), [handlers](../handlers-and-http), [templates](../templates), [schemas](../schemas/), etc.

 Marten projects always use one or many applications.
 Indeed, each Marten project comes with a default [main application](#the-main-application) that corresponds to the standard `src` folder: models, migrations, or other classes defined in this folder are associated with the main application by default (unless they are part of another _explicitly defined_ application).
-As projects grow in size and scope, it is generally encouraged to start thinking in terms of applications and how to split models, views, or features accross multiple apps depending on their intended responsibilities.
+As projects grow in size and scope, it is generally encouraged to start thinking in terms of applications and how to split models, handlers, or features accross multiple apps depending on their intended responsibilities.

 Another benefit of applications is that they can be packaged and reused across multiple projects.
-This allows third-party libraries and shards to easily contribute models, migrations, views, or templates to other projects.
+This allows third-party libraries and shards to easily contribute models, migrations, handlers, or templates to other projects.

 ## Using applications